Privacy Policy

 We have limited the cookies deployed to the following:

-• Strictly necessary Cloudflare cookies to protect the Website against DDoS attacks
+- Strictly necessary Cloudflare cookies to protect the Website against DDoS attacks

 Information security

-Although we do our best to protect personal data, information transmitted over the internet remains vulnerable to interception – for this reason, the transmission of any personal data to our websites or via email to us is therefore at the data subjects’ own risk.
+Although we do our best to protect personal data, information transmitted over the internet remains vulnerable to interception – for this reason, the transmission of any personal data to our Website or via email to us is therefore at the data subjects’ own risk.

 Data sharing and processors